 Don't want to check your voicemail or messages?
 Want reassurance that nothing's kicked off while you're away?
 Redirect your work phone or landline to a virtual assistant who can screen all your calls and emails.
 They can then help decide if things can wait, or if there's a genuine emergency that requires you to flip open your laptop and deal with it.

-TimeEtc is highly recommended.
+TimeEtc is recommended.
 Prices start from £169 per month and that gives you six hours per month with a dedicated UK assistant.
-The highest package at £899 per month gives you 40 hours, a dedicated UK assistant along with premium support.
-You can take a free trial, if you're not sure.
+The highest package at an eye-watering £899 per month gives you 40 hours, a dedicated UK assistant along with premium support.
+You can take a free trial if you're not sure.

 Don't know a freelancer you can trust?
 Get out to networking events and find someone!
 Start making friends to build a support network for your business.
 You might find that you can collaborate on new projects and gain more work from getting out and meeting new people.
 More importantly, you'll find someone who can help you out while you're on holiday.

-When you freelance and go on holiday, you obviously don't get paid for the time you take off.
-With this in mind, work extra hard during the weeks leading up to your break and save as much money as possible.
+As a freelancer, you obviously don't get paid for the time you take off.
+So work extra hard during the weeks leading up to your break and save as much money as possible.
 You'll want to compensate for the weeks you won't be earning.

-There are certain times of the year when your business will experience 'quiet' periods.
+There are certain times of the year when your business will experience quieter periods.
 Christmas is the most obvious one when everyone completely steps away from work for at least a week.
 Take advantage of this festive break and go on holiday.
-Pick a Winter Sun destination.
+Pick a winter sun destination.
 It might be the only time of year when clients won't expect you to be in the office, so go for it!

 If you're still worried about going on holiday and are tempted to take your laptop, remember that you're only going away for one or two weeks.
 The world won't end and clients will still be there when you get back.
 Only take your laptop if you have to, and only use it in case of emergencies.
 More than anything, you must remember to relax.
 It's crucial if you want to avoid burnout and be a productive, happy freelancer.